Shopify Troubleshooting and Support: A Comprehensive Guide to Resolving 10 Common Issues

 Case Study 2: Payment Gateway Fix for a Tech Gadget Shop

-A gadget retailer faced recurring PayPal errors.
+A gadget retailer faced recurring PayPal errors, a common issue with third-party payment gateways.
 After verifying settings and contacting Shopify support, they discovered an outdated API key.
 Updating it resolved the issue, restoring seamless checkouts.

 Final Thoughts on Shopify Troubleshooting and Support